 Call for Speakers

-SCGC is inviting proposals for our 6th Annual Education Conference to be held at in Costa Mesa on Friday, May 19th, 2023.
+SCGC is inviting proposals for our 7th Annual Education Conference to be held at in the City of Industry on Friday, May 3rd, 2024.
 We are looking for engaging, innovative, and informative presentations for the SCGC membership and Southern California genetic counseling community.
 We especially welcome talks regarding advocacy and diversity, equity and inclusion (DEI).
 Thank you for contributing to the excellence of this conference!

 Deadlines and Important Dates: